Finding the Best Places to Retire Since 2006!

 Retire in Bluffton, South Carolina?

 Overview: Located on a bluff above the May River on South Carolina's southern coast, Bluffton was built by wealthy plantation owners seeking a place to escape the summer heat.
-It became a booming steamboat port but then suffered after both the Civil War and the Great Depression.
+It became a booming steamboat port but then struggled to survive for years after the Civil War.

-Things began to turn around in the 1990s when preservation efforts and proximity to Hilton Head Island, just seven miles down the road, helped make Bluffton one of the fastest growing municipalities in the state.
-In fact, it has doubled in size during the last two decades.
-Established neighborhoods are leafy and have ranch ramblers and antebellum homes, while new subdivisions have sleek Craftsmans, Cape Cods and newly planted vegetation.
+Things finally began to turn around in the 1990s when preservation efforts and proximity to Hilton Head Island, just seven miles down the road, helped make Bluffton one of the fastest growing towns in the state.
+In fact, it has boomed by 60% in just the last 10 years.
+Established neighborhoods are leafy with ranch ramblers and antebellum homes, while new subdivisions have sleek Craftsmans, Cape Cods and newly planted vegetation.
 Sun City Hilton Head is an amenity-rich 55+ community.
 Old Town Bluffton is cute with galleries, award-winning eateries, historic churches, festivals and tree-canopied streets.
 The Society of Bluffton Artists has exhibitions and classes, and the May River Theatre presents the best in local talent.

 Bluffton is bicycle friendly and has paths or bike lanes along some major arteries.
 Tanger Outlets boasts a wide range of national retailers.
 Four boat docks are within city limits, and important parks near the city include the Savannah National Wildlife Refuge, Pinckney Island, and Turtle Island.
 The Victoria Bluff Heritage Preserve is open for hiking, horseback riding, and bird watching.